Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/lesson-05.md

 Radio buttons are buttons that work in a group where only one can be selected at a time.

+To do this when clicking a button that is part of a group remove the `button-selected` class from all the button in the group and add the class to the selected button.

 <!-- > -->